pauline-rugwevera/sustainability_quiz/README.md

 - [ASCII art](http://patorjk.com/software/taag/#p=testall&h=1&f=Rounded&t=gameover)- to create gameover and logo art image

 # Testing
-Firstly conntiuos testing during app development was implemented.
+Firstly conntinuos testing during app development was implemented.
 Writing individual functions and testing them using print statements to ensure intended results were obtained.
 I tested from when the game begins, where the menu is displayed, testing if correct inputs were being entered.
 In this case if the input is not valid the user is asked again to put a valid input before they can continue.

 When the user views the scoreboard, I tested to ensure only the valid keypresses are accepted for users to either play or quit the game.
 Same applies to questions, I tested to ensure questions are displayed randomly, correct feedback given depending on answer, also valid answers to be provide else user will be asked to enter a valid input before they can continue.